Nissan Laurel: Fifth generation (C32; 1984)

-In February 1988 there was an improved and some 20 releases Super medalist anniversary special edition.
+In February 1988, there was an improved and some 20 releases Super medalist anniversary special edition.
 In May 1988, the "White Limited" model was released.
 In September of the same year, the Super Series Selection was added to the lineup.
-In December private car and driving school versions were discontinued, leaving only taxis and other commercial models.
-In January 1989 Laurels with an automatic gearbox received a shift lock.
+In December, private car and driving school versions were discontinued, leaving only taxis and other commercial models.
+In January 1989, Laurels with an automatic gearbox received a shift lock.

 The taxi/commercial versions of the fifth generation were finally discontinued in July 1993, when they were replaced by the Nissan Crew.

-Sixth generation (C33; 1989–1993)
+Sixth generation (C33; 1989)

+Most of the information in this article was translated from the Nissan Laurel article on Japanese Wikipedia at :ja:日産・ローレル.

-In December 1988, the C33 Laurel was announced.
-A month later, in January 1989, the C33 went on sale, originally only available as a hardtop four-door.
-The base engine offering again was a 1.8-litre four, the available options consisted of a 2-litre six (SOHC, DOHC or DOHC Turbo) and a 2.8-litre diesel inline-six.
-Early in 1991 a DOHC 2.5-litre inline-six coupled to a five-speed automatic became available.
+Benefiting from Project 901, the C33 Laurel was announced in December 1988.
+In January 1989, the C33 went on sale and was now only available as a four-door hardtop.
+V6 engines were no longer available, having been replaced by straight-sixes.
+The base, 1.8-litre, four-cylinder engine (CA18i) was carried over from the previous generation; available options consisted of a 2-litre six of an SOHC (RB20E), DOHC (RB20DE), or DOHC Turbo (RB20DET) layout, and a 2.8-litre diesel inline-six (RD28).
+Early in 1991, a DOHC 2.5-litre inline-six coupled to a five-speed automatic became available.
+There was also a driving school model available, only with the four-cylinder model (CA18i) petrol engine or the six-cylinder diesel (RD28).

-The Nissan Laurel used a rear-wheel drive layout, making it a popular car to modify for drifting use.
-The C33 in particular is very popular as a drift car, because it has the same floor plan as the Nissan A31 Cefiro and the four-door Nissan Skyline R32.
-They also have many interchangeable parts which makes them ideal for modification.
-Suspension parts are identical to the Nissan Silvia S13 model.
+The C33, in particular, is very popular as a "drift car," because it has the same floor plan as the Nissan A31 Cefiro and the four-door Nissan Skyline R32.
+They also have many interchangeable parts, which makes them ideal for modification.
+The suspension continued to offer MacPherson struts for all wheels but now offered multi-links for the rear suspension from the Skyline, including optional HICAS II rear-wheel steering available on the Club S and Twin Cam Medalist models.